 These are the mebina (female dolls) and the obina (male dolls) from various places in Japan.
 It is said that they are the Emperor and the Empress.

-When we went to Ito in Shizuoka Prefecture at the beginning of March, we visited Tokaikan, a wooden Japanese building in the traditional architectural style, which was originally a famous hot spring hotel and is now a cultural facility.
+When we went to Ito in Shizuoka Prefecture at the beginning of March, we visited Tokaikan, a wooden Japanese building in the traditional architectural style, which was originally a famous hot spring hotel and is now a cultural hall.
 In Tokaikan, several gorgeous sets of hina dolls were displayed at that time.

 When we went to Wakayama, hina dolls met us at a station and a hotel.

-They are not hina dolls, but elegant Japanese dolls expressing games or recreation made by the nobility in the Heian period.
+They are not hina dolls, but elegant Japanese dolls expressing games or recreation done by the nobility in the Heian period.
 They are in splendid costumes (kimonos) made of Nishijin silk fabric.